 GB 30: Located in the center of the buttock, in the dimple area.
 Pressing this point may help to relieve menstrual cramps, especially those that radiate through the hips and down the thighs.
 Also helpful for irritability and the feeling of frustration.

-B 60: Located on the inner ankle between the inner ankle bone and Achilles tendon.
+B 60: Located on the outer ankle between the outer ankle bone and Achilles tendon.
 Traditionally used to help a woman through a difficult labor, this point may also be helpful for women with very painful menstruation known as dysmenorrhea.
 Not to be done during pregnancy, unless performed during true labor under the guidance of a practitioner.

 Acupressure As Part Of Your Fertility Plan